 So what are some good shoulder workouts?
 What can you do to make sure you’re exercising both those intrinsic and extrinsic muscles so that you can fully develop your body how you want?

 Below we have a list of six different exercises.
 Each one of them will help you work out and develop your shoulder muscles differently.
-Incorporate these into your shoulder workouts to start seeing better results all-around.
+Incorporate these into your workouts to help build and strengthen your shoulders in a well rounded manner.

 That’s just how it works.